psevdaisthisi/docker-containers/README.md

 # Environment and Usage
-These containers and scripts were tested under macOS Ventura + Docker Desktop for both Apple Silicon and Intel architectures.
+These containers and scripts were tested under macOS Ventura and Sonoma + Docker Desktop for both Apple Silicon and Intel architectures.
 There's a very good chance that they also run on Linux and Windows/WSL but I haven't tested those yet.

 All containers are managed the same way, except where noticed otherwise:
 | Command | Result |